sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 View our detailed [Plugin Privacy Policy](https://theseoframework.com/privacy-policy/#pluginprivacyinformation).

 * In short: This plugin can send API requests to our sites when you use a Premium license.
-* Questions about privacy?
+* Have questions about privacy?
 Feel free to [contact us](https://theseoframework.com/contact/).

 == Installation ==